nikeshgitpro611/reactjs/README.md

 Ans - These tags provide better accessibility, improved SEO, and more meaningful markup.
 Tags are define in two ways.

-> Symantic
+> Symantec

 - semantic tags help define the structure of the webpage, making it more understandable for both humans and machines.
-- Eaxample :-
+- Example :-

 1.  header: Represents a container for introductory content or a set of navigational links.
-2.  nav>: efines a set of navigation links.
+2.  nav>: Defines a set of navigation links.
-3.  sectio>: Represents a thematic grouping of content, typically with a heading.
+3.  section>: Represents a thematic grouping of content, typically with a heading.
-4.  articl>: Represents a self-contained piece of content, like a blog post or news article.
+4.  article>: Represents a self-contained piece of content, like a blog post or news article.
 5.  aside> Defines content that is tangentially related to the content around it, often used for sidebars.
 6.  footer: Represents a footer for a section or the entire document, often containing metadata or links.
 7.  main>:Specifies the main content of a document, excluding headers, footers, and sidebars.
 8.  figure: Represents self-contained content, like illustrations, diagrams, photos, or code listings, often with a caption.
-9.  figcapion>: Provides a caption for the figure element.
+9.  figcaption>: Provides a caption for the figure element.
 10. time>:Represents a specific period in time.

-> Non-Symantic
+> Non-Semantic

 - Non-semantic tags in HTML are elements that do not provide any information about the content contained
 - They are often used in conjunction with CSS and JavaScript to control the presentation and behavior of web content.